hupe13/extensions-leaflet-map-github/readme.md

 ### 3.5.7 / 23122x

-* markerClusterGroup control has a position and collapse option now.
+* markerclustergroup control has a position and collapse option now.

 ### 3.5.6 / 231216